-My first book, 'Paper Magic' is due for release by IFWG Publishing Australia in Mid 2013.
+My first book, 'Paper Magic' was released by IFWG Publishing Australia in late 2013.

 In 2009, my children's story, 'Marina Mack and the Magic Paper' was shortlisted for the Charlotte Duncan Award for Children's Literature.
 That story has now been reworked into the chapter book, 'Paper Magic' with some invaluable help from one of my all time favourite children's authors, Sandy Fussell.

-My children's ghost story, 'Under the Owl Tree' is soon to be published in the anthology 'Charms', edited by Sally Odgers.
+My children's ghost story, 'Under the Owl Tree' was published in Volume Three of the anthology 'Charms', edited by Sally Odgers.

 My current work-in-progress is a Junior novel titled 'Olivia Stone and the Trouble With Trixies.'
 The story explores how hard it is to protect the world from the monsters when most don't come out until past your bedtime.
 It is the first book in 'The Guardians of St. Giles' series.

 I think drawing and painting comes a close second in the special things category.
 I have been an artist for a long time but I have only recently started doing illustrations for children’s books.
 You might think being an artist and illustrator is basically the same thing but it’s not.
 Illustrating, like writing is all about telling a story.
 I have been lucky enough to find a publisher who has allowed me to not only create the illustrations for my upcoming book Paper Magic, but also let me design the cover art for the book too.
 Usually the writer gets very little say in a books artwork.

 I work in watercolours, oils, acrylics, pastels and digitally, using a stylus and graphics tablet to paint.
 I'm a member of the Bathurst Arts Trail and open my Studio-Gallery to the public on the first weekend of each month.